jean-pierreBoth/kmerutils/README.md

 * Nthash : This is a recursive hashing described in: **"ntHash: recursive nucleotide hashing"**
      Mohamadi Chu Birol BioInformatics 2016.
 It is implemented on all our compressed kmer types.

-* Minhash : A generic Minhash implementation based on BinaryHeap and HashMap

 ## Some basic statistics on sequences